SoftwareShean/maev-assessment/README.md

 https://www.figma.com/file/NWsw5eZT2x3DBMHbCuH1Sw/CTA-assessment?node-id=2%3A359

 ## Prompt
-Refer to the design reference above.

-Please create the Add To Cart component in the figma design:
+Get an example product from this api: 'https://fakestoreapi.com/products/1' Please create the Add To Cart component in the figma design

 - The button should take all necessary data as props (cta, price, etc...)
 - The button should be able to handle async state (loading, error, success)
+- The button should addToCart on click, using the productId prop

 ## When you are finished, please push it to a new github repo